Meal Plan Template for Coaches & Personal Trainers

 Weight loss templates

 Calorie deficit plans (typically 1,400-1,800 kcal) with high protein to preserve muscle.
 Focus on satiating meals with high volume, low calorie density.
-These are your most requested template — roughly 60% of coaching clients want fat loss.
+These are your most requested template, with roughly 60% of coaching clients wanting fat loss.

 Muscle gain templates

 Calorie surplus plans (2,500-3,500+ kcal) with high protein and strategic carb timing around workouts.
-Meal frequency is typically higher — 4-6 meals to hit calorie targets without discomfort.
+Meal frequency is typically higher, around 4-6 meals to hit calorie targets without discomfort.

 Dietary restriction templates

 Vegetarian, vegan, gluten-free, dairy-free, or allergy-specific plans.
-These require recipe databases that handle substitutions properly — a spreadsheet template won't cut it when you need to ensure a vegan plan still hits 150g protein.
+These require recipe databases that handle substitutions properly.
+A spreadsheet template won't cut it when you need to make sure a vegan plan still hits 150g protein.

 Performance and sport-specific templates